-Strattera (atomoxetine) is a non-stimulant ADHD medication.
-It is not habit-forming and is not known to cause drug dependence or withdrawal symptoms with stopped use.
+Strattera (atomoxetine) is a non-stimulant medication that doctors prescribe to treat ADHD.
+Unlike stimulant ADHD medications, Strattera is not considered habit-forming and typically doesn’t cause physical dependence or withdrawal symptoms when people stop taking it.

 Learn more about detoxing from antidepressants